Baselight

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true and openWorldHint=true.
-The description adds context about the specific data returned (bio, website, public datasets), which goes beyond the annotations.
-No contradictions.
+Annotations already indicate readOnlyHint and openWorldHint.
+The description adds context about the data returned (bio, website, datasets) but does not detail behavior like error handling or response format.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.